wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/introduction.rst

 Docker
 ^^^^^^

-Docker is a container system that runs a virtual machine.
-Machine Learning utilizes many dependencies that will be stored inside a docker image.
-Instead of downloading all of those dependencies separately, a docker image will be provided which is much simpler.
+Docker is a system that allows for virtual machines to be run in containers.
+Machine Learning utilizes many difficult to install dependencies, so we have provided docker containers to make this installation painless.

 To install docker visit the link and installation instructions provided here: `Docker Desktop <https://www.docker.com/products/docker-desktop>`__

 For Windows users an installation of Windows Subsystem for Linux (WSL) is required and can be found here: `WSL Install <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__

-For Mac users, follow these instructions to increase Memory allowance to or above 6GBs of RAM.
+For Mac users, follow these instructions to increase Memory allowance to at least 6GBs of RAM.
 Instructions can be found here: `Mac Instructions <https://docs.docker.com/docker-for-mac/#resources>`__

 For Linux users, follow these instructions to complete the installation: `Ubuntu Instructions <https://docs.docker.com/engine/install/ubuntu/>`__